-3rd & 5th (30-minute lessons)
+PreK & 1st (30-minute lessons)

-Agriculture & Natural Resources Careers: \This lesson is included for all field experiences.
+Agriculture & Natural Resources Careers: This lesson is included for all field experiences.
 The career lesson will enable students to describe the roles and responsibilities of two careers and experience demonstrations of career activities.
-For this school year, the two feature careers are school food nutritionist and plant geneticist.
-In the school food nutritionist lesson, students will learn about the five food groups, proper food proportions, and how to prevent food-borne illness.
-In the plant geneticist lesson, students will learn the roles that plant geneticists play in creating the foods we enjoy, like how to identify plant traits and crossbreeding.
-This program addresses the following GSEs: S5L2.b, S5L4
+For this school year, the two feature careers are school food nutritionist and horticulturist (plant scientist).
+In the school food nutritionist lesson, students learn about the five food groups, proper food proportions, and how to prevent food-borne illness.
+In the horticulturist lesson, students learn the roles that horticulturist play by helping farmers, like identifying insects and plant disease.